USS ORLECK DD 886 and Lake Charles (A case for mutual benefit)

 Since January 21 2013, Destroyer USS ORLECK Association has managed a Facebook page and that has proven to be fun and informative as we interact with each other sharing our past adventures and looking forward to future reunions.

 Ships do cruise books which are akin to year books that are done in high school.
 Lots of pictures, places visited, significant milestones and historical events are present in these bound books.
-Our Association has these books and plans to present them on-line shortly.
-This will be a significant addition to our goal of telling the story of the USS ORLECK, her men and the gallant service she gave to America and the free world.
+Our Association has these books and they are on-line now.
+This is a significant addition to our goal of telling the story of the USS ORLECK, her men and the gallant service she gave to America and the free world.